Gulf of Thailand

-The Gulf of Thailand (อ่าวไทย), historically known as the Gulf of Siam (อ่าวสยาม), is a shallow inlet adjacent to the southwestern South China Sea, bounded between the southwestern shores of mainland Southeast Asia and the northern half of the Malay Peninsula.
+The Gulf of Thailand, historically known as the Gulf of Siam, is a shallow inlet adjacent to the southwestern South China Sea, bounded between the southwestern shores of Mainland Southeast Asia and the northern half of the Malay Peninsula.
 It is around 800 km in length and up to 560 km in width, and has a surface area of 320,000 km2.
-The gulf is surrounded on the north, west and southwest by the coastlines of Thailand (hence the name), on the northeast by Cambodia and the Mekong Delta region of Vietnam, and opens to the South China Sea in the southeast.
+The gulf is surrounded on the north, west and southwest by the coastline of Thailand; on the northeast by Cambodia; and the Mekong Delta region of Vietnam.
+It opens to the South China Sea in the southeast.

 Names

+Clockwise from top left: 1.
+Sinus Magnus 1486 map detail.
+2. Gulf of Siam map in 1867.